Pee-wee's Playhouse: Critical reception

 As soon as it first aired, Pee-wee's Playhouse fascinated media theorists and commentators, many of whom championed the show as a postmodernist hodgepodge of characters and situations that appeared to thumb its nose at the racist and sexist presumptions of dominant culture.
 For example, Pee-wee's friends, both human and not, were of diverse cultural and racial origins.
-In its entire run, Pee-wee's Playhouse won 15 Emmys, as well as other awards.
-Captain Kangaroos Bob Keeshan hailed the show's "awesome production values," adding, "with the possible exception of the Muppets, you can't find such creativity anywhere on TV."
+In a review of the first season for The New York Times, John J. O'Connor called it "undoubtedly this season's most imaginative and disarming new series".
+O'Connor lauded the show's mixed-media format and commented that the Saturday morning kids' programming of "low-cost, dreary and occasionally questionable cartoons will never be the same" after Pee-wee.
+Of Pee-wee, O'Connor said, "He whips up a tightly contained world in which anything is possible as long as it doesn't hurt anyone", and "He's sweetly looney and unpredictable, gentle yet always tip-toeing on the edge of devastating absurdity.
+He is a one-man force battling the plague of boredom that has settled on Saturday-morning programming for children."
+The show's subversiveness and its "apparent outbreak of playful queerness during the politically reactionary Reagan-Bush/Moral Majority years was a key factor of many adults' enjoyment of the show".
+Captain Kangaroos Bob Keeshan hailed the show's "awesome production values", adding, "with the possible exception of the Muppets, you can't find such creativity anywhere on TV."

 "I'm just trying to illustrate that it's okay to be different — not that it's good, not that it's bad, but that it's all right.
 I'm trying to tell kids to have a good time and to encourage them to be creative and to question things," Reubens told an interviewer in Rolling Stone.

+In 2007, Pee-wee's Playhouse was named to Time magazine's list of the 100 Best TV Shows.